Dashboards and tracking¶

 The selection and implementation of tools must meet the stringent requirements of a CNA’s mission.

 TheHive Project or DFIR-IRIS: Security Incident Response Platforms designed for case management and collaboration.
-Customisable workflows and integrated analytics make it highly suitable for tracking vulnerability disclosure cases from initiation to closure.
+Customisable workflows and integrated analytics make them highly suitable for tracking vulnerability disclosure cases from initiation to closure.

-MISP (Malware Information Sharing Platform & Threat Sharing): While renowned for threat intelligence sharing, MISP’s core functionality is built around storing and correlating indicators of compromise and can be adapted to structure and share vulnerability information, especially concerning widespread campaigns.
+MISP (Malware Information Sharing Platform & Threat Sharing): While renowned for threat intelligence sharing, MISP’s core functionality is built around storing and correlating indicators of compromise.

-ELK or OpenSearch stack: These stacks can be engineered to ingest all case data, enabling the creation of highly customised, complex dashboards in Kibana for deep analysis and reporting.
+ELK or OpenSearch stack: These stacks can be engineered to ingest all case data, enabling the creation of highly customised, complex dashboards in Kibana or OpenSearch Dashboards.
+Important licensing note: since 2021, Elastic components are under Elastic License v2 / SSPL while OpenSearch remains Apache 2.0.
+Assess licensing, feature parity, and compatibility before committing.

 Operational best practices¶